Budibase/website/content/blog/data/using-a-form-to-enter-google-sheets-data.md

 Hit _Create app_ when you’re ready.
 Next, you’ll see a modal with a list of all of the data sources you can choose.

 Pick Google Sheets.
 No surprises here.

+You might also like our tutorial on how to [make an app from an Excel spreadsheet](/blog/data/make-an-app-from-excel-spreadsheets/).

 ### 2. Configure your data connection